awsdocs/amazon-athena-user-guide/doc_source/connect-to-data-source-hive.md

   + SHOW TBLPROPERTIES
 + The maximum number of registered catalogs that you can have is 1,000\.
 + Kerberos authentication for Hive metastore is not supported\.
 + To use the JDBC driver with an external Hive metastore or [federated queries](connect-to-a-data-source.md), include `MetadataRetrievalMethod=ProxyAPI` in your JDBC connection string\.
-For information about the JDBC driver, see [Using Athena with the JDBC driver](connect-with-jdbc.md)\.
+For information about the JDBC driver, see [Connecting to Amazon Athena with JDBC](connect-with-jdbc.md)\.
 + The Hive hidden columns `$path`, `$bucket`, `$file_size`, `$file_modified_time`, `$partition`, `$row_id` cannot be used for fine\-grained access control filtering\.
 + Hive hidden system tables like `example_table$partitions` or `example_table$properties` are not supported by fine\-grained access control\.